Think you know a lot about these great bears? Here are a few fun facts about pandas that might just surprise you.

 Pandas are actually born pink, and will grow their black and white fur after a few weeks.
 However, not all are black and white – some are brown with white, too!

-Do you know any interesting or fun facts about the Giant Panda that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Giant Panda?
+Share them in the comments below!